-Harvest Inn is one of Napa’s iconic stays, easily holding its own against the influx of new hotel offerings in the area.
+Harvest Inn is one of Napa Valley's most iconic stays — easily holding its own against the influx of new hotel offerings in the area.
 Indeed, this timeless destination continues to draw loyal customers with its pristine vineyard views (several rooms look right into the vines) and friendly ambiance.
-The lushly landscaped eight-acre property sits under a canopy of redwood trees so you’ll never know you're five minutes from hundreds of wineries and the charming bustle of downtown St. Helena – and one of Napa’s most interesting towns.
+The eight-acre property sits under a canopy of redwood trees, and you'd never know you're five minutes from hundreds of wineries and the charming and eclectic town of St. Helena.

-Brick masonry and Tudor architecture are the defining style elements at Harvest Inn, and for good reason.
+Brick masonry and Tudor architecture are the defining style elements at Harvest Inn.
 The original owner, Richard Geyer, a mason by trade, purchased the property in the early 1970s.
-He and his apprentice personally designed and laid each one of the 2,000,000 bricks on property.
-From individually designed fireplaces in guestrooms to winding brick pathways lined with brick walls, the masonry work is impressive.
-The property, which is a forested oasis replete with 320 redwood trees planted in the 1970’s, sits adjacent to a vineyard giving many guestrooms unobstructed vineyard views.
+Geyer and his apprentice personally designed and laid each one of the 2,000,000 bricks found on-site.
+The masonry work here is impressive, from individually designed fireplaces in the guest rooms to winding brick-lined pathways.

 Relaxed and friendly, the energy here is very wine-country casual.
 This is a place where couples and families can easily co-exist (one of the two pools they have is for adults only), and everyone can find their happy place.
 Idle the day away by the pool, take lunch at their farm-to-table restaurant, Harvest Table, enjoy a book under the shade of the redwoods, or buzz in and out of the many nearby wineries.

 Couples looking for a romantic hideaway that offers rooms with private hot tubs and decks overlooking the vineyards.
-And everyone will love their convenient access to Napa’s biggest asset – the wineries.
+Everyone will appreciate the convenient access to Napa’s biggest asset: the wineries.

 Those who value an ultra-modern vibe with lots of glass and trendy designer furnishings might not appreciate the masonry-driven look of this hotel.

-Nature is this hotel’s best feature, from the vineyard views to the towering redwood groves; it’s a paradise in the middle of wine country.
+Nature is this hotel’s best feature.
+From the vineyard views to the towering redwood groves, Harvest Inn is a tranquil paradise set in the midst of wine country.

-Fees and Extra Costs You Should Know About at the the Harvest Inn
+Fees and Extra Costs You Should Know About at Harvest Inn

-How to Get a Deal at the Harvest Inn
+How to Get a Deal at Harvest Inn

-Harvest Inn is ideally situated in the middle of Rutherford, less than a mile from St. Helena, one of Napa’s most vibrant towns.
-This walkable downtown center is home to dozens of restaurants (don’t miss the homemade English muffin from Model Bakery), boutique shopping, and the Culinary Institute at Greystone where they hold a range of cooking classes and wine experiences.
-And, of course you'll find over 150 of wineries within an easy drive from the hotel.
+Harvest Inn is less than a mile from St. Helena, which is one of Napa’s most vibrant towns.
+St. Helena's walkable downtown is home to dozens of restaurants (don’t miss the homemade English muffins from Model Bakery), shops, and the Culinary Institute of America at Greystone, which offers a range of cooking classes and wine experiences.
+Of course, you'll also find more than 150 wineries within close proximity to the hotel.

-The Vine, a subway system operated by Napa Valley Transit Authority, provides access.
+The Vine, a subway system operated by Napa Valley Transit Authority, provides easy access around the area.